derivia/study-notes/notes/PERSONAL-NOTES.md

 - Load balancing
     - A technique used to manage requests coming to a server, balancing the load on separated processes that are isolated from each other, preventing overloading a single process.
     - Nginx is generally used as a load balancer between before two or more servers.
+- TCP or UDP
+    - TCP is used when the content that is being shared shouldn't have problems, which means there are verifications and a slower transmission in order to have properly received data.
+    - UDP is an alternative to TCP, which doesn't care too much about the data integrity, being used commonly on games and audio/video real time transmission.

 ## Databases